sindresorhus/boxen/readme.md

 Type: `number`

 Set a fixed width for the box.

-(This disables terminal overflow safeties !)
+*Note:* This disables terminal overflow handling and may cause the box to look broken if the user's terminal is not wide enough.

 ##### padding